mikewuu/marks-nav/README.md

 ## Requirements

 You'll need a different plugin to provide marking/highlighting.
-Any that renders a `<mark>` element should work, but this plugin was ==tested with 'inkdrop-mark-text'==.
+Any that renders a `<mark>` element should work, but this plugin was tested with 'inkdrop-mark-text'.

 ## Install